-The volumes have separate appendices - schematic or topographic maps of former districts or map sheets.
-Some of the volumes of the "Quarry Inventories" also contain attached sections that - in lesser scale - illustrate selected parts of the surveyed area with higher density of mining sites.
+sections that - on a smaller scale - illustrate selected parts of the surveyed area with a higher density of mining sites.

-At the beginning of the sixtieth, the "quarry department" of the State Geological Survey was abolished and the project "Quarry Inventories" was terminated without having mapped the whole territory of Czechoslovakia.
-We may presume that the reason of the shutdown was the fact that for the statism of communist Czechoslovakia - where the proprietorship of raw material deposits was suppressed - running small local quarries was non-profitable while new large opencasts were opened up (Peterková, 2015).
+At the beginning of the 1960s, the quarry department of the State Geological Survey was abolished and the project Quarry Inventories was terminated without having mapped the whole territory of Czechoslovakia.
+We may assume that the reason for the shutdown was the fact that for communist Czechoslovakia - where the proprietorship of raw material deposits was suppressed - running small local quarries was non-profitable when new large opencasts were opened up (Peterková, 2015).

-Disregarding the fact that the "Quarry Inventories" project had not been finalized, the 40.9% of the territory of contemporary Czech Republic in 55 published volumes was processed.
+Disregarding the fact that the Quarry Inventories project had not been finalized, 40.9% of the territory of the contemporary Czech Republic in 55 published volumes was processed.

-3 Methods of georeferencing, vectorization and building the database
+3 Methods of georeferencing, vectorization, and building the database

-Map attachments of the published "Quarry Inventories" were digitized by a large format scanner into the form of a noncompressed raster in tiff format.
-In ArcGIS 10.2, control points - identical both in the referential background map and in the embedded raster - were identified and created by means of the function "Add control points".
-Georeferencing was done by the function "Update Georeferencing", the geographical grid system S-JTSK_Krovak_East_North was used (see Fig. 1).
+Map attachments of the published Quarry Inventories were digitized by a large-format scanner into the form of a noncompressed raster in tiff format.
+In ArcGIS 10.2, control points, identical both in the referential background map and in the embedded raster, were identified and created.
+Georeferencing was done in the geographical grid system S-JTSK\Krovak\East\North.

-After georeferencing of all raster data a punctual vector layer file with a table of attributes was created, containing columns for a follow-up adding of text information (type, extent, character of the wining site, serial number in the published volume,

-15 district).
-The metadata database creation allowed sorting the mining sites by their type, size and main used technology (see Tab.
-1, 2).
-The consecutive hand-made vectorization of opencast objects from raster maps was the most time-consuming activity.
+After georeferencing of all raster data, a punctual vector layer file with a table of attributes was created, containing columns for a follow-up adding of text information (type, extent, character of the mining site, serial number in the published volume, district).
+The metadata database creation allowed sorting the mining sites by their type, size, and main used technology (Tables 1, 2).
+The consecutive handmade vectorization of opencast objects from raster maps was the most time-consuming activity (Figs. 1, 2).